Joe-Kan-93/Portfolio/README.md

 ### My Portfoio (react version)

-In my portfolio you can read more about me to know what i did and what i currently doing and to see my work.
+In my portfolio you can read more about me to know what i did and what i am currently doing and to see my work.

 In the project directory, you can run: